Akshaykdubey/Python-Assessment/README.md

     pycodestyle --first Assessment.py

 Note: This is only for the Assessment purpose.
 No files have been attached to this repo except the script and the o/p files.
+To execute this script and get the o/p, put it in the path where the assignment folder is present.